 How to Become a Member of the 5am Club

 Hello friends!
 If you follow me on Instagram, you may know that I’m an early riser.
-I would definitely consider myself a morning person, and waking up early has really changed my life and my routine.
+I would definitely consider myself a morning person, and joining the 5am club has changed my life and my routine.
 Being a morning person isn’t for everyone though and I get so many questions from people about how they can change their habits and wake up early, so I’ve put together this ultimate guide to help you become a member of this early riser club too!

 I became a member of the 5am club back in 2018.
 This decision was by far one of the best business decisions I have ever made in my life!
 I am more productive, I am more powerful, and I have more confidence in my work.
 Not to mention, I feel more energized, organized, healthy, and now have the time to get shit done.
 By the time it’s 9am I am usually already done my work out, my emails, goal planning and my affirmations.

 Most of us struggle to get out of bed early.
 I get it, it can be hard to break your routine and get used to waking up at a different time, but I promise you’ll thank me for choosing mind over mattress.
 Some of the most successful people wake up early like Tim Cook, CEO of Apple who starts his day at 3:45am, The Rock is at the gym by 4am every morning, and Richard Branson starts his daily healthy routine at 5:45am.
-If the greats are doing it, why aren’t you?
+If the greats are a part of the 5am club, why aren’t you?
 Not convinced?
 Let’s break down some of the most important and notable benefits of being early to rise…

 - It correlates to better grades or work

 - Helps you maintain a healthy diet – late snoozer often skip breakfast, the most important meal of the day!